XiaoLeGG/mobility-agent/design_materials/encapsulate_design.md

 ##### 2.1.6.3 Return

-- result (ndarray) - A 4-dimension numpy array indicating the result table with indivisual id, location (latitude and longitude) and the frequency rank for each location of the individuals.
+- result (ndarray) - A 4-dimension numpy array indicating the result table with individual id, location (latitude and longitude) and the frequency rank for each location of the individuals.

 #### 2.1.7 Location Frequency

 ##### 2.1.7.1 Description

-Compute the visitation frequency of each location, for a set of individuals in a TrajDataFrame.
+Compute the visitation frequency of each location, for a set of individuals.
 Given an individual `u`, the visitation frequency of a location r<sub>i</sub> is the number of visits to that location by `u`.
 The higher the value, the more frequently u is located at r<sub>i</sub>

 ##### 2.1.7.2 Arguments